-Defining the preliminary Conceptual Development Vision for the study site takes into consideration a diversity of competitive but equally important components.
+Defining the preliminary Conceptual Development Vision for the individual study sites takes into consideration a diversity of competitive but equally important components.
 These include but are not limited to the:

-- " expressed development desires of the community; - " underlying zoning, land use, and infrastructure capacity and suitability; - " site acquisition and/or ownership willingness to participate in development/redevelopment initiatives; - " market/financial feasibility of the envisioned product type(s); - " identification and engagement of the proven private sectors partners; and - " political will to assist in successful project implementation.
+- " expressed development desires of the respective community; - " underlying zoning, land use, and infrastructure capacity and suitability; - " site acquisition and/or ownership willingness to participate in development/redevelopment initiatives; - " market/financial feasibility of the envisioned product type(s); - " identification and engagement of the proven private sectors partners; and - " political will to assist in successful project implementation.

-Through the site and market evaluations, stakeholder interviews, and expressed desires of the community, the following preliminary Conceptual Development Vision Statements have been physically and financially tested for the study site.
-Two concepts for the site have been evaluated to allow for comparison of both a moderate/high and low/moderate intensity development for the site.
+Through the site and market evaluations, stakeholder interviews, and expressed desires of the respective communities, the following preliminary Conceptual Development Vision Statements will be physically and financially tested for each of the four study sites.
+Two concepts for each site will be evaluated to allow for comparison of both a moderate/high and low/moderate intensity development for the site.
+This information will be further refined during Phase 3 of the planning process.